acb17rmh/cfp_project/README.md

 ## Installation

 - Clone this repo to your local machine using `git clone https://github.com/acb17rmh/cfp_project`
-- Install required dependencies: `pip install -r requirements.txt`
+- Install the required dependencies: `pip install -r requirements.txt`

 ---

 ## Features

-- Ability to classify CFP emails
-- Ability to extract locations from CFP emails
-- Ability to extract key dates (e.g submission date, final version deadlines) from CFP emails (_work in progress_)
+- Classify a set of emails, labelling them as CFPs or non-CFPs
+- Extract the following information from a set of CFPs: conference name, location, start date, submission deadline, notification due date and final version deadline.

 ---